Dadigno/Iot-hen-house/firmware/iot_hen_house/lib/semilimes/README.md

 - **SendSelectOptions** - content is a title followed by buttons to make a choice
 - **SendLocation** - content is an object with latitude and longitude
 - **SendHTML** - content is an object that embed an HTML script
-- **PickLocation** - content is an object that enable the user to choose a location
+- **ReceiveLocation** - content is an object that enable the user to choose a location
-- **PickDate** - content is an object that enable the user to choose a Date
+- **ReceiveDate** - content is an object that enable the user to choose a Date
-- **PickTime** - content is an object that enable the user to choose a Time
+- **ReceiveTime** - content is an object that enable the user to choose a Time
 - **SendJSON** - content is a JSON and depends on the msg type (check the semilimes API)